image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 • Add the broth and scrape any browned bits off of the bottom (this helps to prevent a burn message and adds lots of flavor).
 Turn off the Instant Pot.

-• Roughly chop the Little potatoes.
+• Roughly chop the potatoes.
 Use a knife to remove the corn kernels from the ears.
 Add potatoes and corn to the Instant Pot.

 • Put the lid on, turn the valve to sealing, and select Manual or Pressure Cook for 2 minutes.